Sonia1483/POSH-/README.md

 # POSH-
-It is a Website that I created as a Project in College
+It is a Demo Website that I created as a Project in College